squidney541/MATH545/_sources/orthogonality/fundamental.md

 ```

-## Basis for the foundamental subspaces
+## Basis for the fundamental subspaces

 The goal is to understand the four fundmental subspaces better.
 With understand we here
 mean determine a basis and the dimension of the subspace (i.e. the number of linearly independent